Best Cheap Health Insurance in Indiana (2025)

 You can use subsidies to lower the cost of a Bronze, Silver or Gold plan from any insurance company in Indiana.

-If you qualify for rate subsidies, you might also qualify for another type of discount, called a cost-sharing reduction, which lowers how much you pay for medical care.
+If you qualify for rate subsidies, you might also qualify for another type of discount, called a cost-sharing reduction — this lowers how much you pay for medical care.

 Cheap Indiana health insurance plans by city

-Anthem BCBS has the cheapest health insurance in Indianapolis and its major suburbs, such as Fishers, Carmel and Noblesville.
+Anthem BCBS has the cheapest health insurance in Indianapolis and its major suburbs, such as Carmel, Fishers and Noblesville.

 But Ambetter is also a cheap option for a lot of Hoosiers.
 It has the cheapest rates in Fort Wayne, South Bend and Bloomington.